Jascode16/AliPeace-AWS-Web-Application/README.md

 ![A screenshot the selection of the OS and instance type](Linux.png)

-4) You configure the instance type with a public subnet and assign it with the security group i created.
+4) Configure the instance type with a public subnet and assign it with the security group that was created.
-5) I then assigned th key pair with the key pair i created.
+5) After that you then assign the EC2 with the key pair that was created.
 6) Then go to the network settings and click on the edit button.
-7) Click on the VPC and select the public subnet created by our tutor, then enable the auto assign public ip and select the security group earlier created
+7) Click on the VPC and select the public subnet that was created by our tutor, then enable the auto assign public ip and select the security group that was earlier created

 ![A screenshot the selection of the VPC, Public subnet, Security group](Network.png)